HONGBAEKIM/hongbooking_public/readme.md

 ## 3. Run the Booking Evaluation Slots Program

+To run the program, navigate to the following repository: `/dist/hongbooking19_student/`
 If the user is a 42 student:
 &#9;**./hongbooking19_student password**

+To run the program, navigate to the following repository: `/dist/hongbooking19_piscine/`
 If the user is a 42 piscine participant:
 &#9;**./hongbooking19_piscine password**